History of Nairn: 19th Century

 Its believed the first Newspaper of the local area was produced in 1845 under the name Nairnshire Mirror, and General Advertiser.
 Printed from 1845 to 1846 and again 1848–1854.

 The second came in 1853 known as the Nairnshire Telegraph locally and more formally The Nairnshire Telegraph and General Advertiser for the Northern Counties which continued to publish until 1939.

 While the Great North of Scotland Railway had formed in 1845 connecting Aberdeen to Keith, it wasn't until 7 November 1855 that Nairn was connected to Inverness by rail but not connected to the existing line to Aberdeen stopping at Keith.
 In 1857 this line was extended to Forres and then connecting on to Aberdeen on 17 May 1861.

 It was not until the 1860s that Nairn became a respectable and popular holiday town.
 Dr John Grigor (a statue of whom is located at Viewfield) was gifted a house in this coastal town and spent his retirement there.
 He valued its warm climate and advised his wealthy clients to holiday there.
 Following the opening of the Nairn railway station in 1855, new houses and hotels were built in the elegant West End.
 The station is on the Aberdeen to Inverness Line.
 Originally this was the last stop on the line from London due to the inhospitable terrain on what is now the main Dava branch line to Inverness.

 From 1880 some of the history of Nairn can be found through the founding of the Moray and Nairn Express newspaper, then renamed to The Northern Scot.
 While the more localised St Ninian Press was founded in 1892 by a local bookseller named John Fraser is no longer in circulation, The Northern Scot continues to be published weekly on a Friday.

 20th Century

 Nairn has an expanse of sand beaches that were used extensively in training exercises for the Normandy landings during World War II.
 The beaches around Nairn had landmines planted, during clearance operations in 1945 by 11th Company, Bomb Disposal, Royal Engineers.
 High pressure water jetting was used to displace shingle on top of mines to make clearance easier.
 Notably during this period two German spies who had been dropped by U-boat in the Moray Firth were arrested at Nairn railway station attempting to board a train to Inverness.

 In July 1987 the Nairnshire Telegraph name was once again used as a local Newspaper publisher.
 Incorporated by Maureen Joan Bain and Colin Bain of Nairn where it was based on Leopold Street.

+Fishing

+Reporting on Nairn in 1912, the Annual Report of the Fishery Board states:

+"Slight decrease in haddocks.
+Majority of fishermen employed at herring fishing at the principal stations.".
+The principal kinds of fish landed in Nairn for that year were haddocks,codlings and plaice.